+a.
 Voluntary Program

-Montgomery County has elected to participate in the Voluntary Buyout Program.

-Applicants located in a floodway, floodplain, or areas designed as Disaster Risk Reduction Areas (DRRA) by Montgomery County may be assisted if:

-- The applicant is offered/accepts an incentive to relocate outside of the floodplain or to a low-risk area, e.g., moving costs, down payment assistance, (incentive costs must be for a specific purposed and must be properly defined for award). - The applicant was required to maintain flood insurance at the time of the event and still has unmet recovery needs.
+Montgomery County has elected to participate in the Voluntary Buyout Program and has identified target areas, and additional eligibility requirements.
+Applicants located in a floodway, floodplain, may be assisted if all eligibility requirements have been met.
+Applicants who wish to receive incentive payments in addition to the buyout will be eligible for this if relocation is outside of the floodplain and within Montgomery County, e.g., moving costs, down payment assistance, (incentive costs must be for a specific purpose and must be properly defined for award).